tauri-apps/tauri/README.md

 #### Notes
 1) Electron has no native auto updater on Linux, but is offered by electron-packager

+## Organization
+Tauri aims to be a sustainable collective based on principles that guide [sustainable free and open software communities](https://sfosc.org).
+You can get involved in many ways.

 ## Relation to Upstream Origins
 We have made the decision to fork, enhance and maintain several upstream projects here in this repository, in order to guarantee the security of the